Updates: August 2024

 Risk management:

 • Legal and regulatory compliance: ensure that you comply with existing laws and regulations, particularly around data privacy and cybersecurity.
-Note that the legal landscape is fast-changing in this area, so keep abreast of any new legal and regulatory standards that may come into force following the implementation of the tool that may be relevant to your jurisdiction
+The legal landscape is fast-changing, so keep abreast of any new legal and regulatory standards that may come into force following the implementation of the tool that may be relevant to your jurisdiction

 • Cybersecurity measures: ensure robust security protocols to protect data from breaches.
 Understand how data is processed on the vendor side and the security measures they have in place to protect your data